 - L5.0 Frame a problem understanding the important 'parameters' and the factors that may cause these parameters to change, allowing the economic problem to be considered in its broader social and political context and constraining the solutions available to decision-makers.
 (KU GA PPP) - L5.1 Apply microeconomic analysis to assess the consequences of decisions on the allocation of resources on firms' outcomes and the impact of those decisions on consumers.
 (KU GA PPP) - L5.2 Compare and contrast the economic performance of different countries, by critically evaluating the options available to government agencies and by making rational policy choices based on the application of economic principles and an appreciation of past historical economic events.
-(KU GA PPP) - L5.3 Apply the tools of economic analysis to a range of problems and identify the economic dimension in a real world problem. ( GA PPP CS ) - L5.4 Mobilise appropriate tools of analysis to tackle issues and problems of economic decision making and policy through a range of generic skills, analytical skills and the selection and use of appropriate techniques.
-(GA PPP KTS CS) - L5.5 Manage and plan for risk, uncertainty and complexity when solving real world problems in a logical and systematic way. ( GA KTS CS ) - L5.6 Communicate effectively in an appropriate medium and style with regards to audience and desired emotional effect including the presentation of economic, social and financial data (GA KTS) - L5.7 Demonstrate confidence in the handling of economic, social and financial data and the application of quantitative techniques to solve real world problems and make intelligent inferences based on the results.
-(GA PPP KTS CS) - L5.8 Identify career opportunities and critically assess your own skills and attributes against requirements for future employment in economics.
-(GA) - L5.9 Demonstrate the ability to reflect on your own experience and learning, and apply this to planning future development. ( GA )
+(KU GA PPP) - L5.3 Apply the tools of economic analysis to a range of problems and identify the economic dimension in a real world problem.
+(GA PPP CS) - L5.4 Mobilise appropriate tools of analysis to tackle real world issues of economic decision making and policy through a range of skills and selection of appropriate techniques.
+Manage and plan for risk, uncertainty & complexity in problem solving.
+(GA PPP KTS CS) - L5.5 Communicate effectively in an appropriate medium and style with regards to audience and desired emotional effect including the presentation of economic, social and financial data (GA KTS) - L5.6 Demonstrate confidence in the handling of economic, social and financial data and the application of quantitative techniques to solve real world problems and make intelligent inferences based on the results.
+(GA PPP KTS CS) - L5.7 Identify career opportunities and critically assess your own skills and attributes against requirements for future

+- employment in economics.
+(GA) - L5.8 Demonstrate the ability to reflect on your own experience and learning, and apply this to planning future development.
+(GA)